 Other Diplomas and Degrees (Level 6 or 7) – IELTS 6.0 Academic (no bands lower than 5.5)

-See this NZQA guide of up-to-date requirements for each New Zealand programme level and test here.
+See this NZQA guide of up-to-date requirements for each New Zealand programme level and test.

 The New Zealand Government requires all private training establishments registered with the New Zealand Qualifications Authority (NZQA), to have some form of protection for fees paid to them in advance.

-As a student of NZSE College your fees are deposited into the Public Trust’s student trust account and paid by Public Trust to the school throughout the duration of your study on a monthly basis.
-For further information visit www.publictrust.co.nz/fee-protect
+As a student of NZSE your fees are deposited into the Public Trust’s student trust account and paid monthly by Public Trust to the school throughout the duration of your study.
+For further information visit Public Trust.

-NZSE College has policies and procedures relating to refunds as required by the Education Act 1989.
-Detailed information on time-frames for refunds and how much may be refunded can be found in our Student Handbook HERE
+NZSE has policies and procedures relating to refunds as required by the Education Act 1989.
+Detailed information on timeframes for refunds and how much may be refunded can be found in our Student Handbook.

-If you ever feel unhappy about aspects of your studies, the first thing to do is to talk to international staff on campus, your tutor or the Head of Faculty.
+If you ever feel unhappy about aspects of your studies, the first thing to do is to talk to international staff on campus, your tutor, or the Academic Director.
 We also have free counsellors who can be booked if you need extra support.
-We’re here to help!